 Popular Projector Comparisons

 The BenQ HT2060 is one of the best projectors at its price point, as it's significantly cheaper than the slightly better BenQ X500i, although the latter is the better option for gamers due to its 1080p @ 240Hz and 4k @ 60Hz support.
-Still, the HT2060 is a definite improvement over the BenQ HT2050A, as it has better contrast, a wider color gamut, is much more accurate, supports HDR10, and has a Filmmaker Mode.
-It's also a better option than the similar Optoma UHD35, even if the Optoma is brighter, as it offers better image quality overall.
+Still, the HT2060 is a definite improvement over the BenQ HT2050A, as it offers better contrast, a wider color gamut, greater accuracy, HDR10 support, and Filmmaker Mode.
+It's also a better option than the similar Optoma UHD35, even though the Optoma is brighter, as it offers better overall image quality.

 The BenQ HT2060 is an improvement over the BenQ HT2050A, even if the latter is a bit brighter.
 Otherwise, the newer HT2060 has deeper contrast, is far more accurate out of the box, has a slightly wider color gamut, and has HDR10 support.
 It also has a Filmmaker Mode, which respects the content creator's intent quite well.
 Finally, the HT2060 is also pretty decent for gaming due to its 1080p @ 120Hz support, while the older HT2050A is limited to 1080p @ 60Hz.